Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 but because yo’ granddaddy’s word was as solid as the Earth,

-and you don’t want to drive down the value of your family’s name
+want to drive down the value of your family’s name by being

 that’s the Mississippi in ya’.